Dartvauder/NeuroSandboxWebUI/Wiki.md

   - 1) Upload the initial audio
     2) Select the options you need
     3) Click the `Submit` button to get the image from audio

+### faceswap:

+1) Upload the source image of face
+2) Upload the target image or video of face
+3) Select the options you need
+4) Click the `Submit` button to get the face swapped image
+#### Optional: you can enable a FaceRestore to upscale and restore your face image/video

 #### extras: